pyrdm/pyrdm/docs/source/getting_started.rst

 ``make unittest``

 on the command line.
-Many of these tests require access to a Figshare account, so please ensure that the ``pyrdm.ini`` setup file contains valid Figshare authentication tokens.
+Many of these tests require access to a Figshare and a Zenodo account, so please ensure that the ``pyrdm.ini`` setup file contains valid authentication tokens.